LamininSolutions/mfsql-connector/source/tables/tbMFEmailTemplate.rst

 Additional Info
 ===============

-Email body consists of:
+The tablescript to produce the table for inclusion in the email (optional) Email body consists of:
  - Greeting : Dear Sir  or Dear John
  - Main body : standard text of the email